broadlume/Web2TextLeadProcessor/README.md

         - Clears existing state and registers the service with restate server
     - `bun run clear-restate`
         - Clears all restate data for Lead, Dealer, Admin, and TwilioWebhooks services
-    - `bun run clear-restate-test`
-        - Clears restate data for test versions of Lead and Dealer services
-        - Ran by the integration tests
     - `bun run clear-dynamodb`
         - Clears all data from local DynamoDB development instance
-    - `bun run clear-dynamodb-test`
-        - Clears all data from local DynamoDB test instance
-        - Ran by the integration tests
-    - `bun run e2e`
-        - Runs end-to-end tests using Vitest

 ## Deployment